 Loulé is a great destination for a day trip.
 However, there is much more to see in the area.
 For example, you could explore Faro and the natural park of Ria Formosa.
 Another great activity is to go dolphin watching.
 Or you could explore the coastline of the Algarve by boat.
 Some of these excursions can already be booked online.
 Below you can find our favourite excursions near Loulé.

 Loulé is a municipality in the Algarve with more than 70.000 inhabitants.
 In terms of size, Loulé is the largest municipality in the Algarve.
 The biggest city is Loulé with around 20.000 inhabitants, but the municipality also includes the popular holiday destinations of Quarteira, Quinta do Lago, Vale do Lobo, Vilamoura and some other small towns.

 The most important characteristic of this region is the originality and simplicity of its architecture, its traditions, and the way of life of the people.
 This is because the hinterland of the Algarve has not changed as quickly as the coastal regions.
 One example of its architecture is that you can find typical chimneys, decorated with geometric motives, in Loulé.

 Long ago, Loulé was an Arabian town called Al-Aliya.
 Since then, Loulé has preserved the ruins of its medieval castle and city wall, its narrow streets and some interesting churches.
-Loulé has long traditions of craftsmanship, which date back from the time of the Moors.
+Loulé has long traditions of craftsmanship, which date back to the time of the Moors.
 Until a few years ago, there were many workshops where you could watch the craftspeople manufacturing leather, wood, copper and other products.
 Today there are just a few left.
-They can be seen in the old town near the castle, for instance at the Rua da Barbaça.
-The most important traditions of Loulé are the Carnival and Procession of the Sovereign Mother (on the 2nd Sunday after Easter).
+They can be seen in the old town near the castle, for instance at Rua da Barbacã.